Axheladini/WordPress-SPA-WP-RESTful-API-Vue.js-/README.md

 ## Requirements and Instalation

 <b>1.</b> This app is build as child theme of Beans theme.
 Therefore as a first step you must install Beans theme.
-The link to Beasn GitHub repository can be found here:
+The GitHub repository can be found here:

 [https://github.com/Getbeans/Beans](https://github.com/Getbeans/Beans)